f4exb/sdrangel/plugins/feature/satellitetracker/readme.md

 * Whether to stop acquisition on LOS.
 * Whether any file sinks in the preset should be started on AOS and stopped on LOS.
 This allows the baseband signal received from the satellite to be recorded to a file.
 * Whether to override the centre frequency in the preset.
 This allows a single preset to be used with multiple satellites.
 * A command or script to execute on AOS.
+See (8) for list of subsitituions.
 * A command or script to execute on LOS.
+See (8) for list of subsitituions.

 Multiple tabs can be added, to allow independent control of multiple device sets.
 To remove a tab, click the cross next to the device set name in the tab list.